lehaBay/php-di/README.md

 $user = $di->get(User::class);

 ```
-As easy as this, no configuration needed just proper typehins for the constructor(see below)
+As simple as this, no configuration needed just proper typehins
+for the constructor.

+Of course by very definition of
+**dependency injector** you don't usually call $di->get() often,
+only in a very core of the application and then let all the dependencies
+to be injected.

 More complete examples: